gjwdyk/CloudFormation-Big-IP-LAMPv7/README.md

 Notes to Remember:

 - [ ] Osaka Region is only for "Local" (whatever it means); and therefore can not copy the AMIs to Osaka.
-- [ ] HongKong Region does NOT support the EC2 Type which the LAMPv7 requires.
+- [ ] HongKong Region does NOT support the EC2 Type which the LAMPv7 requires (which is "32-bit (x86)" architecture/machine).
 Therefore can not launch in HongKong.
 - [ ] Tried Bahrain and Stockholm, as these are ourside Asia Pacific (which is not Allowed by F5 Admin); can not copy AMIs to those regions.